dantheman213/sonarhawk/README.md

 ## Getting Started

-You'll need a USB GPS receiver using serial over USB connection. u-blox 7 or similar will work great and is inexpensive.
+You'll need a USB GPS receiver using serial over USB connection.Please see below for a list of compatible hardware.
 This utility will use the default WiFi device to scan for networks.

 ### Setup
 ```